raphaelfabeni/raphaelfabeni.github.io/_posts/2017-05-11-share-your-knowledge.markdown

 ---
 layout: post
-title:  "Share your acknowledge"
+title:  "Share your knowledge"
-description: "Share your acknowledge.
+description: "Share your knowledge.
 There isn't a simple subject and it could help a lot of people."
 type: Post
 image: 'https://cloud.githubusercontent.com/assets/1345662/11458135/66aaaade-96a1-11e5-9398-6f3e9a24f46c.jpg'
 alt: 'Children studying in an old classroom'
 lang: en
-url_en: /share-acknowledge/
+url_en: /share-knowledge/
 url_br: /compartilhe-conhecimento/
 ---